Replacement Headlight Gear For 97+ C5 Corvettes

 - Double late 2000-2004 plastic housing: $91.95/double kit

 - Double kits include one grease packet which is enough to do both headlight motors.

-Shipping: Shipping in the USA via Priority Mail is a flat rate of $8.00 (single or double kit)
+Shipping: Shipping in the USA is via Priority Mail and is a flat rate charge of $8.00 (single or double kit).